Courses

 01/08/2024 Th 9:00 AM - 10:00 AM Instructor OFFC

 Designed to prepare you for the official internship during your junior summer.
 Discussion and development of the individual's priorities for their learning contract.
 Topics include: resume and internship writing, finding an internship, how you will be assessed as an intern, the psychology of the workplace, different types of bosses and working on teams, and the different types of work environment.
-Junior status required.
+Junior status or greater is required.
 (1 unit; Fall)

 EGR306-A